zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

     <figcaption>Pink curve does not have the miss reward, trained on top of orange</figcaption>
 </figure>

+You can see in the episode length graph that the new agent just had perfect episodes, avoiding obstacles without any problem.

+### Curriculum Learning
 While cycling to the rowing club and simultanously thinking about RL, I realized I might improve agent behaviour by introducing difficulty gradually.
 Not to brag but I basically rediscovered a concept called Curriculum learning, which is an established method in RL.
 Honestly there is nothing to brag since this is only natural progression.